103086068/HDcoin/README.md

-What is DkCoin?
+What is HDCoin?
 ----------------

-DkCoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-DkCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-DkCoin Core is the name of open source software which enables the use of this currency.
+HDCoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+HDCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+HDCoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the DkCoin Core software, see http://www.DkCoin.us.
+For more information, as well as an immediately useable, binary version of the HDCoin Core software, see http://www.hao123.com

 License
 -------

-DkCoin Core is released under the terms of the MIT license.
+HDCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process